23 Incredible Amazon Alternatives for Online Shopping

 It’s no secret that online shipping is booming, and a lot of that money is flowing directly to Amazon.
 Amazon offers many benefits to online shoppers but also comes with some potential issues surrounding sustainable shopping.
 So, I wanted to round up a few ethical alternatives to Amazon that represent a variety of eco friendly online stores.

-There are so many eco-friendly e-commerce sites like Amazon, so you can shop your values like supporting small businesses and independent makers that use sustainable business practices.
+There are so many eco-friendly e-commerce sites like Amazon, so you can shop your values by supporting small businesses and independent makers that use sustainable business practices.

 But, before we get into that, I want to go over a few of the reasons you might want to diversify your spending.